 King Harald and Queen Sonja now have six grandchildren.
 They have four granddaughters, Princess Ingrid Alexandra (daughter of the Crown Prince Couple), and Maud Angelica, Leah Isadora, and Emma Talulah Behn (daughters of Princess Märtha Louise and her ex-husband, Ari Behn).
 They have two grandsons: Prince Sverre Magnus and Marius Borg Høiby.
 Sverre Magnus is the son of the Crown Prince Couple, and Marius Borg Høiby is the son of Crown Princess Mette-Marit from a previous relationship.
 After Mette-Marit married Haakon, Marius was welcomed and treated just like any of the King and Queen’s other grandchildren.

 The marriage of Harald and Sonja has been one of much happiness and sincere love for one another.
-They celebrated 25 years on the throne in January 2016, and both will celebrate their 80th birthdays this year with a tour around Norway.
+They celebrated 25 years on the throne in January 2016, and both celebrated their 80th birthdays in 2017 with a tour around Norway.